 Max Jones (b.1917 – d.1993) perfected his legendary interviewing technique during a lifetime of writing about jazz musicians, blues players, folk singers and others, delivering acres of reviews & features copy to the weekly Melody Maker music paper for 35 years, until enforced retirement in 1982, when the paper’s proprietors caved into the perceived demands of the latest pop epidemic.

-39 of Max’s “Profiles, Interviews And Other Riffs On Jazz Musicians” are collected in his book “Jazz Talking” (in paperback by Da Capo Press, New York, 2000) (originally published in the UK by Macmillan Press in 1987 as “Talking Jazz”)
+39 of Max’s “Profiles, Interviews And Other Riffs On Jazz Musicians” are collected in his book “Jazz Talking” (in paperback via Da Capo Press 2000) (originally published by Macmillan Press in 1987 as “Talking Jazz”)

-80+ Max Jones articles can be digested online at the excellent research resource
+200+ Max and Nick Jones articles can both be accessed online (with subscription) at the excellent research resource

 Scripting a definitive 10-hour BBC Radio 2 series “Satchmo – The Story of Louis Armstrong” (broadcast Jan.1975) Max was ultimately honoured by the BBC Jazz Society in March 1982 for :